nfomon/shok/walkthrough.md

         del color                             # Delete variable
         isvar color                           # Check if variable exists

-`new` makes a copy an object and assigns it to a new variable name.
-This new variable is a new object.
-Its parent is set to the original (right-hand side) object; the new variable is a "child" of the original.
-This is the variable's "type" and that may not change for the lifetime of the variable.
-Its first value (the values of all its members) start as a copy of the original object, and this value may change to any other object that matches the variable's type.
+`new` makes a new variable (object) by making a copy of an existing object.
-The value can change by mutation (change the value of one of the object's members) or by assignment (copy another object and replace all our values with its values -- so long as our types match).
+The new object's "parent" is the name object that was copied; the new object is a "child".
+This parent-assignment is called the object's "type" and it cannot change for the lifetime of the object.
+Its first value is a copy of its parent, but this value may change over time: either by mutation (changing any of the object's members' values) or by assignment (copying in another object entirely -- as long as it matches our type).

-        new x = animal    # 'x' is a child of 'animal', and is currently a copy of 'animal' x = giraffe       # 'x' is now a copy of 'giraffe', but still has type 'animal'
+        new x = animal    # x is a child of 'animal', and is currently a copy of 'animal' x = giraffe       # x is now a copy of 'giraffe', but still has type 'animal'
                           # x may have members found only in 'giraffe' but not 'animal'.
         x = plum          # error: plum is not an animal